Simple Linear Regression - Part 2

 Fitting the Model

-Next, I fitted the simple linear regression model $ Z = a + bX $ to our data, using Python.
+Next, I fitted the simple linear regression model

 import pandas as pd # data structures module